dojo/framework/src/widget-core/README.md

 1. The widget's *`__render__`*, *`__setProperties__`*, *`__setChildren__`* functions should **never** be called or overridden.
    - These are the internal methods of the widget APIs and their behavior can change in the future, causing regressions in your application.
-2. Except for projectors, you should **never** need to deal directly with widget instances
+2. You should **never** need to deal directly with widget instances
    - The Dojo widget system manages all instances required including caching and destruction, trying to create and manage other widgets will cause issues and will not work as expected.
 3. **Never** update `properties` within a widget instance, they should be considered pure.
    - Properties are considered read-only and should not be updated within a widget instance, updating properties could cause unexpected behavior and introduce bugs in your application.